 RECOMMENDATION: That highly sensitive testing for infection with SARS-Cov-2, performed on two separate occasions, 6 days apart, be offered to all incoming travelers as an alternative to the mandatory 14-day quarantine, potentially reducing the quarantine time to 7 or fewer days.
-If the first test can be done prior to boarding this would be even more effective.
+We recommend that the first test be done prior to boarding.

 We emphasize that the performance of two tests separated by 6 days greatly increases the ability to identify arriving passengers capable of spreading the infection and is far more effective than strategies based on a single test.
-According to the statistical modeling presented in this report, and supported by data and experts in public health, testing only once without quarantine means that fully one-third of infected passengers will be allowed to enter our communities undetected (32 infected passengers for every 10,000 arrivals).
+According to the statistical modeling presented in this report, and supported by data and experts in public health, testing only once without quarantine means that fully one-third of infected passengers will be allowed to enter our communities undetected (32 infected passengers for every 10,000 arrivals, assuming that 1.0% are infected and have the potential to spread the disease).
 At a rate of 1,000 visitors per day, almost 100 positive cases per month will enter Kaua'i unrestrained.
 See modeling.
-Adding a second test after 6 days of quarantine cuts the number by 7-fold to <5 per 10,000 providing an exponential leap in safety.
+Adding a second test after 6 days of quarantine cuts the number by 7-fold to <5 per 10,000, an exponential leap in safety.

 The Kauai COVID-19 Discussion Group proposes an alternative to a mandatory 14-day quarantine period based on testing for infection with SARS-Cov-2 (the virus that causes COVID-19) on two separate occasions, separated by 6 days.
 With this approach, our predictive model indicates that quarantine could safely end after 7 days for those who test negative on both Day 1 and Day 6.
-While participation in this testing program is strictly voluntary, we believe it will be viewed favorably by most incoming travelers when compared to the alternative (mandatory 14-day quarantine).

-We also predict that replacing the current 14-day quarantine with a single screening test performed either prior to or upon arrival will prove inadequate to prevent significant disease spread on Kaua'i.
+In contrast, we predict that replacing the current 14-day quarantine with a single screening test performed either prior to or upon arrival will prove inadequate to prevent significant disease spread on Kaua'i.
 This conclusion is based on 1) our model-based prediction that a single test will only identify a subset (~68%) of individuals who will eventually become infectious, and 2) recent evidence of a major COVID-19 outbreak of occurring where screening was limited to a single test combined with a shortened (5-day) quarantine period, resulting in disturbingly high infection rates. /23/.